bezalel001/pleoxpensify/pleoxpensify/README.md

 - Write more test cases, including integration test.
 Full test coverage
 - Implement solution in TypeScript
 - Localization: support for multiple languages
+- Use `absolute imports` to import internal dependencies

 # Other Project Details